 Water, milk, and juice are allowed for lunch.
 Milk is available for sale.
 Snack-type junk-foods are discouraged.
-Birthday and special occasion treats should be checked with the classroom teacher.

 Pizza is sold for lunch on Fridays as a means to support the eighth grade class trip.
 Subway is also an option for students one day per week through the PTL.